-- in which CH and RH TRU mixed waste emplacement activities have ceased) shall will undergo - 2 panel closure.
+- 1 Underground HWDUs in which disposal has been completed (i.e., in which CH and RH TRU - 2 mixed waste emplacement activities have ceased) will undergo panel closure.

 3 G-1d Schedule for Closure

 - 4 For the purpose of establishing a schedule for closure, an operating and closure period of no - more than 35 years (25 years for disposal operations and 10 years for closure) is assumed.
 This - operating period may be extended or shortened depending on a number of factors, including the - 7 rate of waste approved for shipment to the WIPP facility and the schedules of TRU mixed waste - 8 generator sites, and future decommissioning activities.